museposta/go_post/README.md

+GO GRPC STUDIES.

+go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest

+protoc --go_out=. --go_opt=paths=source_relative
+--go-grpc_out=. --go-grpc_opt=paths=source_relative
+routeguide/route_guide.proto

+go run server/server.go
+go run client/client.go
+1.A simple RPC where the client sends a request to the server using the stub and waits for a response to come back, just like a normal function call.

+// Obtains the feature at a given position. rpc GetFeature(Point) returns (Feature) {}

+2.A server-side streaming RPC where the client sends a request to the server and gets a stream to read a sequence of messages back.
+The client reads from the returned stream until there are no more messages.
+As you can see in our example, you specify a server-side streaming method by placing the stream keyword before the response type.

+// Obtains the Features available within the given Rectangle.
+Results are
+// streamed rather than returned at once (e.g. in a response message with a
+// repeated field), as the rectangle may cover a large area and contain a
+// huge number of features.
+rpc ListFeatures(Rectangle) returns (stream Feature) {}

+3.A client-side streaming RPC where the client writes a sequence of messages and sends them to the server, again using a provided stream.
+Once the client has finished writing the messages, it waits for the server to read them all and return its response.
+You specify a client-side streaming method by placing the stream keyword before the request type.

+// Accepts a stream of Points on a route being traversed, returning a
+// RouteSummary when traversal is completed. rpc RecordRoute(stream Point) returns (RouteSummary) {}

+4.A bidirectional streaming RPC where both sides send a sequence of messages using a read-write stream.
+The two streams operate independently, so clients and servers can read and write in whatever order they like: for example, the server could wait to receive all the client messages before writing its responses, or it could alternately read a message then write a message, or some other combination of reads and writes.
+The order of messages in each stream is preserved.
+You specify this type of method by placing the stream keyword before both the request and the response.

+// Accepts a stream of RouteNotes sent while a route is being traversed,
+// while receiving other RouteNotes (e.g. from other users). rpc RouteChat(stream RouteNote) returns (stream RouteNote) {}

 Fortunately there is a tool to help us generate these `protoc` commands for us: [https://github.com/stevvooe/protobuild/](https://github.com/stevvooe/protobuild/)

 **Protobuild** walks through your repository and finds *.proto* files to generate.
 Instead of scripting this ourselves, we are going to create a single *Protobuild.toml* file at the root of the project and call the `protobuild`command line tool.